-The Golf Association of Philadelphia has been conducting junior events in the Philadelphia area since 1914, the inaugural year of the Junior Boys' Championship.
+The Golf Association of Philadelphia has conducted Junior events in the Philadelphia area since 1914 — the inaugural year of its Junior Boys' Championship.
 Several additions to the Junior tournament schedule throughout the years led to its present form.

 In 1949, the Junior-Junior Boys' Championship was created to serve as a championship for Juniors ages 10-14.
 Both the Junior Boys' Championship and the Junior-Junior Boys' Championship feature a stroke play qualifying round followed by match play.

 Additional Junior championships include the Junior Team Championship (run concurrently with the first round of the Junior Boys' Championship); the Jock MacKenzie Memorial, annually held at Sandy Run Country Club; and the Francis X. Hussey Memorial, annually held at Rolling Green Golf Club.